A data breach is closer than you think.

-The health care industry is currently in the spotlight, as they are moving to mandated Electronic Health Records (EHR) and the American National Standards Institute (ANSI) is investigating the two main health care related data privacy concerns today: how to protect patient information and what is the financial harm or cost per record if it is stolen.
+The healthcare industry is currently in the spotlight.
+They're moving to mandated Electronic Health Records (EHR), and the American National Standards Institute (ANSI) is investigating the two main healthcare-related data privacy concerns we have today:

 The numbers are staggering.
-According to the Privacy Rights Clearinghouse (www.privacyrights.org), there have already been 47 reported leaks or breaches in the health care realm this year.
-That is about one every other day (102 additional reported breaches if counting business and government).
+According to the Privacy Rights Clearinghouse, there have already been 47 reported leaks or breaches in the health care realm this year (as of April 2011).
+That is roughly one every other day, and there are 102 additional reported breaches if we're counting business and government.

-In the world of data security; breaches are no longer thought of in terms of "if," but "when."
-Fortunately, there are easy steps companies and health care organizations can take to protect the PII that they maintain from direct hacking attempts.
+In the world of data security, breaches are no longer thought of in terms of "if" but "when."
+Fortunately, there are easy steps companies and healthcare organizations can take to protect the PII they maintain from direct hacking attempts.
 The procedures data security companies recommend you acquire begin with the following:

-The organization you own or work for doesn't have to be the next headline, start researching different options to protect your customer's sensitive data and keep your organization from a possible breach.
-The fines and surcharges are exponentially higher than purchasing a secure managed file transfer solution or a database encryption tool.
-Not sure where to start?
-Read the Top 10 Managed File Transfer Considerations.
+Start researching different options to protect your customer's sensitive data and keep your organization from a possible breach.
+The fines and surcharges are exponentially higher than purchasing secure managed file transfer software to help streamline, encrypt, and automate your file transfers and workflows.

 Everything you need to know about Managed File Transfer, right here.

 Explore how a managed file transfer solution like GoAnywhere MFT can protect your files on-the-go and at rest in our white paper, Managed File Transfer: What It Is, How It Works, and Why You Need It.